mhultjavad24/rss-proxy-api/README.md

 A Spring Boot application that fetches and parses RSS feeds.
 This API allows clients to retrieve structured data from any valid RSS feed URL.

+## Status
+Current scaling is set to 0.
+Need to enable (set to 1) through flyctl to revive app.

 ## Features

 - **RSS Feed Parsing**: Convert any RSS feed URL into structured JSON data